Luke Maile Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Luke Maile (batting .348 in his past 10 games, with two doubles, three home runs, two walks and five RBI), take on starter Steven Matz and the St. Louis Cardinals at Great American Ball Park, Wednesday at 6:40 PM ET.
+On Thursday, Luke Maile (.296 batting average in his past 10 games, with two doubles, two home runs, a walk and four RBI) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 12:35 PM ET.

 Luke Maile Game Info & Props vs. the Cardinals